 • The language and writing style should be accessible to Affilia’s diverse readership.

 • Manuscripts should be double spaced with 1-inch margins and prepared using a standard serif font (preferably Times New Roman); 12-point.

-• Manuscript components should be submitted in the following sequence: title page (with identifying information removed), abstract, main document, references, appendices, tables, and figures.
+• Manuscript components should be submitted in the following sequence: title page, abstract, main document, references, appendices, tables, and figures.

 1) Title Page must include the following:

 • Full article title

 • Each author’s complete name and institutional affiliation(s)